Grepafloxacin and Alcohol/Food Interactions

 Moderate Drug Interaction

 Grepafloxacin and multivitamin with minerals should not be taken orally at the same time.
 Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of grepafloxacin into the bloodstream and reduce its effectiveness.
-If possible, it may be best to avoid taking multivitamin with minerals while your are being treated with grepafloxacin.
-Otherwise, you should take grepafloxacin either 2 to 4 hours before or 4 to 6 hours after the multivitamin with minerals dose.
-Talk to a healthcare professional if you are not sure whether a product contains something that could potentially interact with your medication or if you have questions on how to take this or other medications you are prescribed.
+If possible, it may be best to avoid taking multivitamin with minerals while you are being treated with grepafloxacin.
+Otherwise, grepafloxacin should be taken 2 to 4 hours before or 4 to 6 hours after a multivitamin with minerals dose, grepafloxacin should be taken at least 2 hours before and not less than 6 hours after Suprep Bowel Prep (magnesium/potassium/sodium sulfates), or grepafloxacin and multivitamin with minerals should be taken as directed by your healthcare provider.
+Talk to your healthcare provider if you are unsure whether your medications contain something that could potentially interact or if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug Interaction Classification

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

 |Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|

 |Minimally clinically significant.
 Minimize risk; assess risk and consider an alternative drug, take steps to circumvent the interaction risk and/or institute a monitoring plan.|

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.